awslabs/aurora-dsql-hibernate/dialect/README.md

 implementation("software.amazon.dsql.hibernate:aurora-dsql-hibernate-dialect:1.0.0")
 ```

-With the AWS-DSQL-Hibernate JAR included in your Java application, the dialect can then be set in a few ways:
+With the `aurora-dsql-hibernate-dialect` JAR included in your Java application, the dialect can then be set in a few ways:
 - In a Hibernate.properties file: `hibernate.dialect=software.amazon.dsql.hibernate.dialect.AuroraDSQLDialect`
 - In persistence.xml: `<property name="hibernate.dialect" value="software.amazon.dsql.hibernate.dialect.AuroraDSQLDialect"/>`
 - In Spring application properties: `spring.jpa.properties.hibernate.dialect=software.amazon.dsql.hibernate.dialect.AuroraDSQLDialect`